-Some people are worried that the perspective may be different as the perspective is compressed at longer focal lengths, but this isn’t something you need to worry about with a full frame lens on a crop sensor.
-It’s the actual lens that produces the different perspectives so everything will continue to appear as normal, only slightly more cropped.
+Some people are worried that the perspective may be different as the perspective appears compressed at longer focal lengths, but this isn’t something you need to worry about as it’s not the lens that compresses the image, it’s the distance from the subject.
 That being said, when you get into much wider angles, the barrel distortion at the edges is much more significant, so if you crop this out, it won’t change the perspective, but you will notice the difference.

 Step 5 -Buying The Right Lens For You

 The first thing that’s worth mentioning here, is a realistic warning; if you’re going to replace your kit lens and you’re not planning on upgrading your body for a few years, buy a crop sensor lens.
 The field of view that you lose in the shorter focal lengths is quite big, have a look at the photos below for comparison.
 The first photo was taken at 18mm on a crop sensor and the second was shot at 24mm on a crop sensor.
 If you shoot wide often, or even at all, you’re going to want to keep the extra few millimeters.